Cobra (2022 film): Filming

-Director Ajay Gnanamuthu was unsatisfied with the portions shot on the sets, so the team decided to go back to Russia in mid-February 2021, despite the cold weather.
+Ajay Gnanamuthu was unsatisfied with the portions shot on the sets, so the team decided to go back to Russia in mid-February 2021, despite the cold weather.
 On 22 February 2021, Vikram joined the film's shoot in Moscow, where the final portions of the film were being filmed.
-Irfan Pathan joined them on 26 February 2021.
+Pathan joined them on 26 February 2021.
 The team filmed a few scenes at Saint Petersburg State University on 2 March 2021 as part of their final schedule.
 The team completed the major portions of the film on 5 March 2021.
-Shooting has been delayed apparently, due to Vikram's commitments with Karthik Subbaraj's directorial Mahaan (2022) produced by the same production company 7 Screen Studio and the subsequent lock-down implemented by the government to curb the second wave of the pandemic.
-After the shooting of Mahaan was wrapped, the team restarted production on 15 August 2021, with the commencement of a minor schedule in Kolkata.
+Shooting was delayed, apparently due to Vikram's commitments with Karthik Subbaraj's directorial Mahaan (2022) produced by the same production company 7 Screen Studio and the subsequent lock-down implemented by the government to curb the second wave of the pandemic.
+After the shooting of Mahaan concluded, the team restarted production on 15 August 2021, with the commencement of a minor schedule in Kolkata.
 After the producer's parallel projects and Vikram's other commitments, the team started its final schedule in Chennai on 24 November 2021 and continued for a month.
-On 14 February 2022, Gnanamuthu tweeted that the filming has been completely wrapped.
+Vikram completed his portions in January 2022, and on 15 February 2022, Gnanamuthu tweeted that the filming was completely wrapped.